shengrenTWR/shengrenTWR.github.io/_publications/2024-07-31-paper-title-number-3.md

 collection: publications
 category: manuscripts
 permalink: /publication/2024-07-31-paper-title-number-3
-excerpt: 'This paper is about the number 3.
-The number 4 is left for future work.'
+excerpt: 'This paper is about  an interactive interface designed to survey, simulate, and visualize light-fields and light pollution maps in real-time'
 date: 2024-07-31
-venue: 'IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)'
+venue: 'arXiv and now under review at the IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)'
 # slidesurl: 'http://academicpages.github.io/files/slides3.pdf'
 paperurl: 'https://arxiv.org/abs/2408.00808'
 citation: 'Your Name, You.
 (2015). &quot;Paper Title Number 3.&quot; <i>Journal 1</i>.
 1(3).'